tryoxiss/tryoxiss/README.md

 # Hi, i'm tryo!
 Heowo!
 I make and break things on the internet.
-I am a game designer and am currently in the early stages of learning to make games with my girlfriend!
+I am a game designer and am currently working on a game about silly kittens!
 Idk what to write here...

 "I **NEVER** commit code without a review"
     - me probably